vicoslab/dis_tutorial5/README.md

 ![tf_rviz](figs/tf_rviz.png)

 The transform system in ROS 2 is a standardized way to define and handle coordinate frames and transforms between them.
-It comprises of two topics: `/tf` and `/tf_static`, as well as a collection of libraries for python and C++.
+It consists of two topics: `/tf` and `/tf_static`, as well as a collection of libraries for python and C++.

 Every robot is defined by a collection of coordinate frames, with `base_link` being considered the parent frame for the current robot.
 Other common frames include: